rahme007/rahme007/README.md

 -->
 I'm Rafi, a Ph.D. graduate from FIU with a major in electrical and computer engineering.

-I'm very much inquisitive and passionate about statistical and visual information processing.
-That is why I love to apply image processing techniques and machine learning methods to the field of computer vision.
-Also, I like to explore data structure algorithms to solve fundamental problems in feature extraction.
+I'm very much inquisitive and passionate about statistical and sensor signal processing.
+That is why I love to apply image processing techniques and machine learning methods to the field of sensor(Radar,Lidar) system.
+Also, I like to explore algorithms to solve fundamental problems in feature extraction.
+My current work revolves around algorithm development for automotive and airborne radar systems.

 ⚡ Fun fact #1: I like to listen to songs of different genres :musical_note:; R&B, hip-hop, and country songs are my favorites.
 My favorite singer is Akon :man_singer:. <br>
 ⚡ Fun fact #2: I love to travel a lot :mountain: :camping: :beach_umbrella:.
 So far, my favorite place to travel is the great smoky mountain national park :national_park: in Tennessee, USA